noir-lang/noir/docs/docs/developers/getting_started/aztecnr-getting-started.md

 ## Prevent double spending

 Because our counters are private, the network can't directly verify if a note was spent or not, which could lead to double-spending.
 To solve this, we use a nullifier - a unique identifier generated from each spent note and its owner.
-Although this isn't really an issue in this simple smart contract, Aztec requires a contract that has any private functions to include this function.
+Although this isn't really an issue in this simple smart contract, Aztec injects a special function called `compute_note_hash_and_nullifier` to determine these values for any given note produced by this contract.

-Add a new function into your contract as shown below:

-#include_code nullifier /noir-projects/noir-contracts/contracts/counter_contract/src/main.nr rust

-Here, we're computing both the note hash and the nullifier.
-The nullifier computation uses Aztec’s `compute_note_hash_and_nullifier` function, which takes details about the note's attributes eg contract address, nonce, storage slot, type id, and preimage.

 ## Getting a counter